rsnemmen/Fermi-LAT-tutorial/explore.md

 You should get something similar to this plot:
 ![](./figures/counts_lightcurve.png)

 Notice how variable is the region we are observing.
+Also note that, at this point, we do not know what photons are coming from the source we are interested in, and photons are coming from background.

 # The spatial distribution of events: The *counts map*